ministryofjustice/moj-frontend/docs/service-patterns/appointment.md

 Service pattern parts are described as either:

-- ‘higher confidence’ if at least half of the contributors agreed it was relevant
+- ‘more common’ if at least half of the contributors agreed it was relevant
-- ‘lower confidence’ if less than half of contributors agreed it was relevant
+- ‘less common’ if fewer than half of contributors agreed it was relevant

 This is a guide.
 All parts of the pattern were relevant to 2 or more contributors.